 - When was the last time that you managed to get through a week without using drugs?

-- When trying to stop do you simply change allegiance and start taking something else instead?
-For example swapping speed for alcohol or heroin for methadone.
+- When trying to stop, do you simply change drugs and start taking something else instead?

 - Have you ever experienced “blackouts” or “flashbacks” as a result of drug use?